 performers

-For over three decades, cellist Christopher Costanza has enjoyed a varied and exciting career as a soloist, chamber musician, and teacher.
-A winner of the Young Concert Artists International Auditions and a recipient of a prestigious Solo Recitalists Grant from the National Endowment for the Arts, Costanza has performed to international critical acclaim.
-His summer festival appearances have included those at the Marlboro, Yellow Barn, Santa Fe, Taos, Chamber Music Northwest, Seattle, Bay Chamber Concerts, Ottawa, and Bravo!
-Vail Valley festivals.
+For nearly four decades, cellist Christopher Costanza has enjoyed an exciting and varied career as soloist, chamber musician, and teacher.
+A winner of the Young Concert Artists International Auditions and the recipient of a Solo Recitalists Grant from the National Endowment for the Arts, Costanza has performed to enthusiastic critical acclaim throughout the United States, Europe, Canada, South America, Australia, New Zealand, China, and South Korea.